MyNamesLex/All-Jams-And-Hackathons/README.md

 Grads In Games Search For A Star 2022 Repository -> https://github.com/MyNamesLex/Search-For-A-Star-2022

 I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the ones I have done previous which gives me time to do more of a full project

+Since this was a longer jam and I was given very detailed feedback, I uploaded the source code and gave a detailed summary of what I have learned from this on the Search For A Star 2022 repository which can be found <a href="https://github.com/MyNamesLex/Search-For-A-Star-2022">here</a>

 _________________________________________________________________________________________________________________________________________________________________________